 In my experience, those looking to earn dividends can typically expect returns of 1–5%.

-No matter what type of real estate you invest in though, there’s still an active element.
-This includes property management, dealing with tenants, managing relationships with lenders or investors, ensuring upkeep, or picking the right real estate projects to invest in.
+But there’s always an active element of real estate investing, no matter what type of real estate you invest in.
+This includes property management, dealing with tenants, managing relationships with lenders or investors, ensuring upkeep, or simply picking the right real estate projects to invest in.
 Some forms of real estate investing can become so time consuming that many personal finance experts question if real estate investing can be considered passive at all.

 Read more: How to Invest in Real Estate